Wehealth Notify 4+

 Description

-Official app for the State of Arizona and works nationwide in all 3,000+ counties & territories nationwide.
-Developed by WeHealth, a Public Benefit Corporation, in collaboration with the University of Arizona and the Arizona Department of Health Services (ADHS).
+The app is anonymous and doesn’t require any personal information or location data.
+It is authorized by public health authorities and meets rigorous privacy and security requirements.
+It works in all 3,000+ counties & territories nationwide.
+Developed by Wehealth in collaboration with the University of Arizona and the Arizona Department of Health Services (ADHS).

 What’s New